SmartData-Polito/notable-posts-topics-OSN/README.md

 ## ANOMALY DETECTION

-Apply the Boxplot Rule method to extract **notable posts** for each influencer and save them in a csv file ("anomalies.csv").
+Apply the Boxplot Rule method to extract **notable posts** for each influencer and save them in a CSV file ("anomalies.csv").
 * **Output**: the same previous Pandas DataFrame with the following column in addition:
     * **n_anomalies**: number of anomalies for each week.